LeventErkok/sbv/README.md

 SBV also allows for running multiple solvers at the same time, either picking the result of the first to complete, or getting results from all.
 See `proveWithAny`/`proveWithAll` and `satWithAny`/`satWithAll` functions.
 The function `sbvAvailableSolvers` can be used to query the available solvers at run-time.

+### Semi-automated theorem proving

+While SMT solvers are quite powerful, there is a certain class of problems that they are just not well suited for.
+In particular, SMT solvers are not good at proofs that require induction, or those that require complex chains of reasoning.
+Induction is necessary to reason about any recursive algorithm, and most such proofs require carefully constructed equational steps.
+SBV allows for a style of semi-automated theorem proving, called KnuckleDragger, that can be used to construct such proofs.
+The documentation includes example proofs for many list functions, and even inductive proofs for the familiar insertion and merge-sort algorithms, along with a proof that the square-root of 2 is irrational.
+While a proper theorem prover (such as Lean, Isabelle etc.) is a more appropriate choice for such proofs, with some guidance (and acceptance of a much larger trusted code base!), SBV can be used to establish correctness of various mathematical claims and algorithms that are usually beyond the scope of SMT solvers alone.
+See the documentation under the `Documentation.SBV.Examples.KnuckleDragger` directory.

 ## Copyright, License

 The SBV library is distributed with the BSD3 license.
 See [COPYRIGHT](http://github.com/LeventErkok/sbv/tree/master/COPYRIGHT) for details.